-Now that I’ve scared you about giving birth (just kidding!), I’m going to share my tips for things to do after delivery for the mother.
+Now that I’ve scared you about giving birth (hopefully not!), I’m going to share my tips for things to do after delivery for the mother.

-I always recommend new moms send their babies to the nursery if the hospital will allow it.
+I always recommend new moms send their babies to the nursery if the hospital allows it.

 You’ll want to take advantage of the chance to sleep quietly since you’re not going to get that at home.

-My first two babies both had problems at birth and I am 100% positive that their lives were saved because the nurses caught the problems right away.
+My first two babies had problems at birth, and I am 100% positive it saved their lives because the nurses caught the problems right away.

 I didn’t take the stronger pain meds with my second baby because I thought I could handle it.
-I was kicking myself for not taking them as I was writhing through the pain.
+I was kicking myself for not taking them as I was wincing through the pain.

 Just take the meds.
 You’ll feel so much better if you do.

-And you don’t need to go overboard or anything.
-Just take what the nurse tells you too when she tells you too.
+And you don’t need to go overboard with pain relief.
+Just take what the nurse tells you when she tells you, and you’ll be fine.